pranav-gopalkrishna/pranav-gopalkrishna/README.md

 ---

-_You may be wondering my GitHub site is so empty.
+_You may be wondering my GitHub site is so empty :thinking

 Well, that's because this is only a portal_...

 ... _a gateway to my main profile, [@pranigopu](https://github.com/pranigopu)._